 Four.
 Luke 18 is my favorite “prayer chapter.”

-The jam-packed chapter concludes with the story of the blind beggar of Jericho.
+The jam-packed chapter of great passages concludes with the story of the blind beggar of Jericho.
 When Bartimaeus learns that Jesus of Nazareth is arriving, he begins to call on Him, which is the essence of prayer.
 He continues to call loudly when others try to quieten him.
 He perseveres, demonstrating his faith.
 Finally, when he is brought before Jesus, the Lord asks him to get specific.
 “What exactly do you want?”
 Enough with the generalities, Bartimaeus.
 What are you praying for?
 (Up to this point, Bartimaeus had been asking the Lord to “have mercy on me.”
 That’s a broad category.)
 “Lord,” he said, “I want to receive my sight.”

 The Lord wants us to call on Him, to remain steadfast in praying in spite of discouragement, and to pray specifically.